 A boring routine is a recipe for disaster when wanting to stick with a weight loss plan long-term.
 Recharge your enthusiasm with my tips for adding variety.

 I remember back in my dieting days, diet food was boring, bland and uninspiring so even with the best intentions I could never stick with the plan long-term.
 These days I know that eating the same boring food and doing the same boring gym workout day in day out is not sustainable long-term.
-They say variety is the spice of life and it rings true when it comes to weight loss.
+So, check out my my tips on how to add variety to your weight loss plan.

 If you’ve been on your weight loss journey for a while and you’re starting to get bored with it, don’t give in and revert back to old ways, recharge your enthusiasm by mixing up your routine.